Efficient Bayesian Learning in Social Networks with Gaussian Estimators: Results

-Note that in the case that ${\bf C}$ is not invertible (equivalently, ${\bf r}$ is not linearly independent) we remove from it (and correspondingly from ${\bf r}$) a minimal set of columns and rows such that it becomes invertible.
-By corollary, ${\bf C}$ is never larger than $n\times n$.
+where $p(\cdot)$ denotes probabilities in our probability space.
+Note that in the case that $C$ is not invertible (equivalently, ${\bf r}$ is not linearly independent) we remove from it (and correspondingly from ${\bf r}$) a minimal set of columns and rows such that it becomes invertible.
+By corollary, $C$ is never larger than $N \times N$.

-The expression $({\bf r}-{\bf 1}S)'{\bf C}^{-1}({\bf r}-{\bf 1}S)$ can be rewritten as
+The expression $({\bf r}-{\bf 1}\theta)^T C ^{-1}({\bf r}-{\bf 1}\theta)$ can be rewritten as